 No Recovery/No Fee/ Contingent Fee Cases Accepted

-If you or someone you know has been injured in an auto accident in Philadelphia or anywhere in Pennsylvania or New Jersey or if you live in Pennsylvania or New Jersey and your auto accident occurred out of state, please call us for a FREE AUTO ACCIDENT CONSULTATION.
+If you or someone you know has been injured in a car accident in Philadelphia or anywhere in Pennsylvania or New Jersey or if you live in Pennsylvania or New Jersey and your auto accident occurred out of state, please call us for a FREE AUTO ACCIDENT CONSULTATION.

 “I highly recommend contacting Edith Pearce.
 After an accident I was in, I was scared and worried about the medical bills.
 Friends suggested I contact an attorney, and I’m so fortunate I found Pearce Law!
 She reassured me and was patient in answering all my questions.
 She handled all communication with insurance, doctors, etc and provided timely updates.
 I especially appreciated her quick response time!
 She and her team worked their magic, and I was so surprised and grateful when Edith personally called me about receiving a settlement.
 I can not thank her or recommend her enough!”